txthinking/tun2brook/README.md

 ### Pure Go

-No C, No CGO, written in Pure Go, can be used in any OS, such as Linux, macOS, Windows, Android, iOS, etc...
+ipio implements the TCP/IP stack with part of gopacket lib, No C, No CGO, can be used in any OS, such as Linux, macOS, Windows, Android, iOS, etc...

 ### Install via [nami](https://github.com/txthinking/nami)